Xiaomi Pad 8 review: A killer tablet, once again

 Battery

-The Xiaomi Pad 8’s battery life is impressive.
-Its 9,200 mAh battery is just 4% larger than the Pad 7's, but in real-world usage, the Pad 8 lasted an hour longer, finishing with 9.5 hours of screen time.
-Charging remains at 45W, with 22.5W reverse charging support.
+The Xiaomi Pad 8’s battery life is pretty special as well.
+I know its 9,200 mAh battery is just 4% larger than what we saw on the Pad 7—but when I tried draining their battery with everything from video playback to gaming and web conferences—the Xiaomi Pad 8 lasted exactly an hour more.
+Finishing with an impressive 9.5 hours of screen time.

 Camera